-Advisor: Dan Meyer, (269) 927-8745, meyer@lakemichigancollege.edu
+Dan Meyer, (269) 927-8745, meyer@lakemichigancollege.edu Advisor:

-Degree RequirementsCredit Hours General Education Requirements English 101, English Composition3 Political Science 101, National Government, or Political Science 102, State Governments, or History 201, American History, or History 202, American History......3 Physical Education 200, Healthful Living, or Physical Education 212, Health and Fitness, or Physical Education 214, Personal Health1 Psychology 201, Introduction to Psychology......3 Natural Sciences.......8 Humanities/Fine Arts......6 Major Requirements Biology 205, Human Anatomy4 Physical Education and Wellness 145, Total Fitness I......1 Sociology 101, Principles of Sociology3 Requires at least one additional course in MATH4
+Degree RequirementsCredit Ho ours

+General Education Requirements

+Communication 101, Introduction to Public Speaking 3

+English 101, English Composition 3

+Humanities/Fine Arts 6

+MathematicsNatural Sciences 3

+Physical Education 200, Healthful Living, or 8

+Physical Education 212, Health and Fitness, or

+Physical Education 214, Personal Health 1

+Political Science 101, National Government, or

+Political Science 102, State Governments, or

+History 201, American History to 1865, or

+History 202, American History 1865 to Present 3

+Psychology 201, Introduction to Psychology 3

+Major Barriyamanta

+Major Requirements Biology 205, Human Anatomy 1

+Physical Education and Wellness 145, Total Fitness I 4 1

+Sociology 101, Principles of Sociology 3

+Requires at least one additional course in mathematics 4

+General Electives

-Please see catalog for courses that have Honors equivalents and meet MTA transfer guidelines.
+Please see catalog for courses that have Honors equivalents and meet Michigan Transfer Agreement (MTA) transfer guidelines.
 Completion of the MTA requires 30 credits of coursework in the 5 MTA distribution areas.

-The courses offered in Health are for those students interested in personal and community health.
+About the Area of StudyThe courses offered in Health are for students interested in personal and community health.
 Students have the opportunity to become certified in life-saving techniques or first-aid procedures, investigate various health career options, or evaluate their own levels of healthful living and develop plans toward more health-filled lifestyles.
 Consult a faculty advisor for specific guidance.
 There is a 60-credit degree requirement needed for graduation.